-People who use indoor scanners may be putting themselves at greater risk for skin cancer because they use low SPF suncreen.
+People who use indoor tanners may be putting themselves at greater risk for skin cancer because they use low SPF sunscreen.

 This was the conclusion of study published in JAMA Dermatology that compared the skin cancer prevalence and screening habits of people who tan indoors as compared to those who don't.
 The study found that indoor tanners are more likely to be screened for skin cancer, but only if they have the risk factors for skin cancer, such as family history or age.

 The study was a survey of 30,352 adults from the 2015 National Health Interview Survey who were older, had a higher income, had a family history of skin cancer, used very high SPF sunscreens and used spray-on tans.

 Researchers found that only 30.18% of indoor tanners and 19.52% of non-tanners had ever received a full-body skin cancer examination by a physician.

 "Indoor tanners have a greater tendency to be screened for skin cancer and to be screened at an earlier age than non-tanners.
 However, skin cancer screening is still underused in this high-risk population," researchers wrote.

 The researchers called for interventions that target this population group, especially people under 40 years and who are in a high income bracket (over $100,000).